openresty/echo-nginx-module/README.markdown

  world
 ```

 Special characters like newlines (`\n`) and tabs (`\t`) can be escaped using C-style escaping sequences.
 But a notable exception is the dollar sign (`$`).
-As of Nginx 0.8.20, there's still no clean way to esacpe this characters.
+As of Nginx 0.8.20, there's still no clean way to escape this character.
 (A work-around might be to use a `$echo_dollor` variable that is always evaluated to the constant `$` character.
 This feature will possibly be introduced in a future version of this module.)

 As of the echo [v0.28](#v028) release, one can suppress the trailing newline character in the output by using the `-n` option, as in